DrenSkywalker/todo-list/README.md

 * ✔️ Add, edit and delete memos.
 * ✔️ Memos can have a title and a description.
 * ❌ Memos can contain a file.
-* ➖ Memos can contain an image or a gallery (80% done).
+* ➖ Memos can contain an image or a gallery (90% done).
 * ❌ Memos can contain a sound.
 * ❌ Memos can contain a video.
 * ✔️ Memos are stored in the local storage.
-* ❌ Categories / tags can be created along with a searchbar to search for memos.
+* ➖ Categories / tags can be created along with a searchbar to search for memos.
+(50% done)
-* ➖ Fields validation (70% done).
+* ✔️ Fields validation.
-* ➖ Responsive UI (70% done).
+* ✔️ Responsive UI.
 * ✔️ Multiple language support.

 # License